 Here’s a list of tracks that can help you to Stoic it up and bear in mind that this list is entirely subjective.
-Each of the songs have a personal connection to me and you may find there are other tunes that best describe your own philosophy.
+Each of the songs has a personal connection to me and you may find there are other tunes that best describe your own philosophy.

 Skillet – Standing In The Storm

 Resistance makes me stronger, so make me stronger

 I’m standing in the storm like never before

 Let the winds surround me

 One of the appeals of Stoicism is the resilience and endurance it teaches for practitioners.
 That’s not to say the philosophy should be confused with ‘little s’ stoicism, which is an unhealthy state of not sharing emotions.
 Stoics do feel their emotions and they can express them.
 The difference is they are good at not being overwhelmed and learning how to regulate emotion.

 Standing In The Storm by Skillet is a great example of a resilience building song.
 The lyrics and music combine for an uplifting anthem to remind the listener of staying tough in the chaos.